CanOfSocks/holo-downloader/README.md

 Feature requests are welcomed

 ## Features
-This program get the video, thumbnail, description, live chat and info.json file for all streams of given channels.
+This program get the video, thumbnail, description, live chat and yt-dlp info.json file for all streams of given channels.
 It uses a temporary directory before moving all the files to a final folder after processing.

 It also incorperates Discord Webhooks for status monitoring.